lukesorvik/Data-Structures-in-Java/README.md

   <img src="files.png?raw=true" height="250">
 </p>

-## All of the Sorts I implemented is in the directory:
+## All of the Sorts I implemented are in the directory:
 ```bash
 \src\main\java\p2\sorts
 ```